gabceb/edmodo-api/README.markdown

 TO DO
 ---------

-- Finish implementation of all the methods
+- Find a way to pass a string as query params to a POST requests when using HTTParty to finish implementing the methods that are not supported yet
 - Thinking about adding all the requests name into an array and overriding the Ruby method_missing method to DRY up the client code
-- Adding tests for every method

-Edmodo methods that will be supported
+Supported Edmodo API methods
 ---------

 - launchRequests